vogtp/som/README.md

 Strings(html *string) CheckFunc                               | Strings gets the body as plaintext Headless() bool                                               | Headless indicates if the browser is headless (i.e. does not show on screen)
-WaitForEver()                                                 | WaitForEver blocks until the timeout is reached Dump() CheckFunc                                              | Dump prints the body and its size to log
+WaitForEver()                                                 | WaitForEver blocks until the timeout is reached BreakWaitForUserInput()                                       | BreakWaitForUserInput waits until any key is clicked on the cmdlint
+AddErr(err error)                                             | AddErr adds a error to the event Log() *slog.Logger                                            | Log returns the logger Dump() CheckFunc                                              | Dump prints the body and its size to log